(This is chapter 35 of my ongoing memoir of the Internet industry.)

 I made up a series of proposals about the individual components of the FamilyPoint service that we could integrate into our community package: clubs, email invitations, photo galleries, member profiles.
 Initially, photo galleries were the idea I liked best.
 During my brief stay in the Marketing department I'd learned that a good product proposal should provide evidence to prove that the product will be popular.
 So, after consulting with our Research department I was given some traffic metrics from other sites that had launched online photo galleries.
 But these metrics were not encouraging, and suggested that we'd lose money on the product.
 (It would be years before a company called Flickr.com found a way to make photo galleries work, and the time wasn't right in 2000).
 In this case, the exercise of trying to prove that the product would be popular proved that it wouldn't be, so I didn't spend much time on the Photo Gallery proposal.

-Elizabeth gave me a better idea one weekend when she showed me a Wicca site she liked.
+It happened to be my teenage daughter Elizabeth who gave me a better idea one weekend when she showed me a Wicca site she liked.
 As she walked me through the message boards, I noticed that she kept clicking on the personalized member profiles that contained question-answer information entered by each user.
 Our boards at iVillage had no member profiles, I knew our members had been asking for them, and this was one of the components of the FamilyPoint software available for our use.

 This seemed like a great potential project, but I had to run the numbers to prove it made sense and get the management go-ahead.
 I went back to the Research department and asked for industry data on websites that ran member profiles.
 This time, the data was encouraging.
 I selected a single example and formula as the centerpiece of my proposal to the management team: